 Continuous Integration (CI) Testing Maintenance Tasks¶

-In Continuous Integration (CI) Testing, we described RAJA CI workflows.
+In Continuous Integration (CI) Testing, we described RAJA CI testing workflows.
 This section describes how to perform common RAJA CI testing maintenance tasks.

 GitLab CI Tasks¶